TwoFX/LLVMTypeID/README.md

 After looking up at [cdecl](http://cdecl.org/) that the second parameter of the function means
 > declare baz as array of array 8 of pointer to pointer to function returning
-> pointer to array of pointer to char we can set out to construct the function type by hand.
+> pointer to array of pointer to char,

+we can set out to construct the function type by hand.